aymomeni/meetup-scraper-event-auto-rsvp/README.md

 # meetup-scraper-event-auto-rsvp
-Scrapes meetup for events of a specific group and auto rsvps to event when rsvps are open
+Scrapes events page of meetup.com group and auto rsvps through a task scheduling service exactly when the rsvp opens up, through the use of Selenium (logs into meetup and clicks on the right event's rsvp yes button).

+### Specs:
+- Spring Boot 3
+- Java 17
+- Selenium (headless)

+### Requirements:
+- Google Chrome Driver